AI & Privacy

 • Languages: English, Chinese, German, French, Italian, Korean

-Best For: High-resolution image analysis, OCR-heavy applications, and efficient multimodal deployment.
+Best For: High-resolution image analysis, OCR-heavy applications, edge deployment, and efficient multimodal deployment.

 Moondream (1.8B Parameters)